ShotokuTech/KMS_Tips/README.md

-# KMS_Tips
+# KeyManagementServiceTips
-Slmgr commands to aid in configuration and testing of a new Windows Volume Activation Services KMS server.
+Slmgr commands to aid in configuration and testing of a new Windows Volume Activation Services Key Management Service server.

 https://youtu.be/lKGY6jwhhtk